jaredk2g/pulsar/docs/model-definitions.md

 ### enum_class

 This is required when the property type is `enum`.
 The value must be the class name of a `BackedEnum` class.
 Any values used for this property will be an instance of this enum class.

 String, Optional, Default: `null`

+### date_format

+When using a `date` or `datetime` property type, you can specify the string format for representing these values in the database.
+If this setting is not used then the default format for `date` is `Y-m-d` and the default format for `datetime` is `Y-m-d H:i:s`.

+String, Optional, Default: `null`